Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Despite having been in the market for a few years, the D7500 still packs a good punch in terms of what it can do.
-It has a pretty advanced AF system that consists of up to 51 points of focus, as well as 15 cross type sensors and a group area autofocus system to produce sharper images even in low light.
+It has a pretty advanced AF system that consists of up to 51 points of focus, as well as 15 cross-type sensors and a group area autofocus system to produce sharper images even in low light.
 Of Course, manual focus is also an option with the DSLR camera, though you have to be sure of what you’re doing.
 As is expected from Nikon cameras, image quality is top notch thanks to its high ISO range, and with a 20.9 Megapixel optical sensor resolution, the camera is capable of very sharp pictures.
 The D7500 DSLR is also adept in video recording, and by being capable of 4K Ultra HD video capture it beats out the Nikon D810 DSLR camera in this regard.
 Although, for more 4K-capable devices, check out our reviews of the Sony A7 III and the Yi M1.

 The Nikon D7500 DSLR camera comes fitted with a 3.2-inch touch screen that is also tiltable for some good viewing angles, and a live view button that lets you use it as your viewfinder.
 Its touchscreen is a bit bigger than that of the Canon EOS Rebel T6i at 3-inches, giving you just a bit more screen real estate to work with.
 Despite the fact that it doesn’t come with an option for a battery grip, the D7500 also features a handy mode dial that lets you quickly switch your exposure settings.
 Storage-wise, it can only hold one single SD card, which users who are familiar with the D7000 or the D7200 might be a bit disappointed with since they both had two SD card slots.

-As is hopefully evident in this Nikon D7500 review, the D7500 is a top tier camera that has all you need to take your photography game to the next level.
+As is hopefully evident in this Nikon D7500 review, the D7500 is a top-tier camera that has all you need to take your photography game to the next level.
 If you’re going to be using it a lot, it’d be prudent to get a battery charger set so that you can keep going even when you’re not that close to a power source.
-Otherwise, the camera’s 20 Megapixel APS C sensor guarantees super fine images, and at one of the best prices you can get in the market.
+Otherwise, the camera’s 20 Megapixel APS C sensor guarantees super fine images, and at one of the best prices, you can get on the market.